 During your initial consultation with Dr. Chatson, your frame will be assessed, your desires considered, and the placement option best for your body determined.

 Although a breast augmentation will not adversely impact your pregnancy, you may wish to postpone a breast augmentation if you plan on having children because pregnancy and nursing cause natural changes to your body that can affect the appearance of breasts with breast implants.

 Most of the concerns regarding pregnancy and breast augmentation focus on silicone breast implants and the ability of mothers with breast implants to breastfeed.

 Numerous studies in recent years have shown no link between silicone breast implants and increased health risks to mothers or infants.
 Furthermore, research has demonstrated that the breast milk of mothers with silicone breast implants does not contain elevated levels of silicone.

 For most women, breast implants will also not affect the ability to breastfeed.
 However, if a peri-areolar incision is used in breast augmentation surgery, there is a minimal chance of disrupting the milk ducts; so if you plan on becoming pregnant after breast augmentation, Dr. Chatson may recommend a different incision option.
 It’s important to note that some women, regardless of whether they have undergone breast augmentation, are unable to breastfeed.

 Preparing for Breast Augmentation

 Breast augmentation, like any surgical procedure, will require some preparation.
-Board-certified Salem plastic surgeon Dr. George Chatson will provide you with specific instructions during the scheduling portion of your treatment, but having a general idea of what will be required can be very helpful when initially planning for your procedure.
+Board-certified plastic surgeon Dr. George Chatson will provide you with specific instructions during the scheduling portion of your treatment, but having a general idea of what will be required can be very helpful when initially planning for your procedure.
 If you have questions about breast augmentation or any of the recommendations on this page, please be sure to address them during your initial consultation at our Andover, MA or Nashua, NH office.